-A big part of WordPress’ versatility lies in its huge ecosystem of themes and plugins.
+A big part of WordPress’ versatility lies in its huge ecosystem of A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More and plugins.
 In the official WordPress repository alone, you’ll find almost 60,000 plugins and over 8,300 themes.
 If that’s not enough, you can check out third-party marketplaces such as CodeCanyon:

-You should have no problems finding a theme or plugin that’s perfect for creating exactly the kind of website you have in mind.
+You should have no problems finding a theme or A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More that’s perfect for creating exactly the kind of website you have in mind.
 However, if you prefer a Do-It-Yourself (DIY) approach, you also have the option to create a custom child theme.

 Many WordPress plugins are open source, so there’s an opportunity to dig into their code and create something custom-made for your website.
 When you opt for WordPress, the possibilities really are endless – and definitely not limited to bloggers.